Content

 In addition to the DHT blockers listed above, consider using the following treatments as part of your hair loss prevention routine:

 Along with finasteride, minoxidil is probably the most well-known hair loss treatment.
-It can be taken topically or orally, and its topical formulations are sold over-the-counter.
+It can be taken topically or orally, and its topical formulations are sold over the counter.

 Now we bet you’re asking yourself, does minoxidil block DHT?
 Nope — minoxidil is not a DHT blocker.
 That’s why it can treat types of hair loss that aren’t related to DHT, such as telogen effluvium.